Raajjiyam

 Raajjiyam is a 2002 Indian Tamil-language political action film directed and produced by Manoj Kumar.
 The film stars Vijayakanth, Dileep, Shamita Shetty and Priyanka Trivedi.
 The music was composed by Bharadwaj.
 The film was released on 14 April 2002, and it became a commercial failure.
 The film marked the debut of actors Dileep, Shamita and Priyanka in Tamil cinema.
+The film was remade into Bengali Bangladesh in 2002 as Bhaiya starring Manna, Rachna Banerjee and Shabnur.

 Plot

 Karthikeyan runs a Central Government-authorized Secret Service agency called "Jothi Security Force" under the guise of an organization that helps people arriving in Chennai.
 He leads a happy life with his wife Geetha, daughter Pooja, and younger brother Surya, a mute.
 Surya falls in love with Anuradha, a woman that Karthikeyan brings home from the railway station, but her past forces her to reject his romance.
 When the governor's daughter-in-law dies, Karthikeyan finds out that it was a murder and arrests the governor's son Kiran Kumar.
 Though the governor congratulates Karthikeyan and appoints him as his personal bodyguard, he is plotting his revenge on him.
 The innocent Surya is then arrested during a riot.
 In jail, Inspector Kabilan, who hates Karthikeyan after being humiliated by him and works for the governor, tortures Surya.
 Kabilan later swaps Kiran Kumar and Surya: Surya gets hooked in jail and Kiran Kumar is secretly released from jail.
 Karthikeyan eventually discovers the plot and takes revenge by killing Kabilan and the governor.